 Young children still need a lot of routine and structure in their days regardless of the season.

 - Reading is a must.
-Two to 4 year-olds can read the same book every day without getting sick of it, but try to aim for at least one new read a week to keep their minds going.
+2 -4 year-olds can read the same book every day without getting sick of it, but try to aim for at least one new read a week to keep their minds going.
 This doesn’t mean a brand new book, maybe just one they haven’t reached for in a while, or a trip to the library for story hour.

 - Baking is another great activity that doubles as a snack.
-And a well-fed toddler, is a happy toddler.
+A well-fed toddler, is a happy toddler.

 Kids’ imaginations are going crazy at this young and exciting age.
 It’s a great opportunity to dive deeper into their interests and expand their knowledge and understanding.